 If the non-moving parents agree with the move, they sign the written notice which is filed with the court, and the move would be allowed.
 If the non-moving parent objects to the move, or does not sign the written notice, the moving parent must file a court petition asking for permission to relocate.

 If the divorced parents do not agree about the relocation, the judge will determine whether the relocation would be in the children’s best interests.
 In making this determination, the court must consider the following factors:

 In making a decision, judges must consider all of the circumstances and weigh all these factors to decide what is ultimately in the best interests of the children.

-Since moving can be so disruptive and the issues are so complex and vital to a child’s well-being, it makes sense to seek legal counsel.
+Since out-of-state moves in Illinois can be so disruptive, and the issues are so complex and vital to a child’s well-being, it makes sense to seek legal counsel.
 The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. know the laws and the system and can guide you through the process of relocation and all types of child custody matters.

 Delaying can only make the situation worse.
-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222.
+For a free initial consultation with an experienced and compassionate Illinois out-of-state relocation lawyer, contact us online or call 630-305-0222.